-- In women below 35 who are not suffering from female factor infertility, it is possible to offer single embryo transfer as against multiple embryo transfer in older women.
+- In women below 35 who are not suffering from female infertility, it is possible to offer single embryo transfer as against multiple embryo transfer in older women.
 Multiple embryo transfer increases the chances of twins or a multiple number of babies.

 - Transfer of the embryos at the blastocyst state gives a chance of better coordination between the embryo and the uterus.
 This advantage comes due to the mechanism of implanting the embryo at the right stage.
-In women above 37, the number of embryo transfer can be reduced from 3 embryos on the third day to 2 blastocysts on the fifth day.
+In women above 37, the number of embryo transfers can be reduced from 3 embryos on the third day to 2 blastocysts on the fifth day.
 It helps in reducing the chances of having triplets without compromising on the chances of the woman getting pregnant.

 Structure of blastocyst